ARDEAE Wagler, 1830

 PROCELLARIIFORMES Fürbringer, 1888

-Austin (1996), Austin et al. (2004), Kennedy and Page (2002) and Penhallurick and Wink (2004) were useful in organizing the Procellariiformes.
+The arrangement of the Procellariiforme families follows Prum et al. (2015).
+A number of sources have been consulted concerning the species sequence.
+Austin (1996), Austin et al. (2004), Kennedy and Page (2002) and Penhallurick and Wink (2004) were generally useful in organizing the Procellariiformes.
 Concerning the latter, the comments by Rheindt and Austin (2005) should be noted.
-Information concerning the Storm-Petrels and Gadfly Petrels was too ambiguous, so they follow Howard-Moore (except for the split of the Galapagos and Hawaiian Petrels).
+Prum et al. (2015), Welch et al. (2014), and Gangloff et al. (2012) were helpful concerning the Procellariidae.

 Diomedeidae: Albatrosses G.R.
 Gray, 1840